-5 Reasons Why Do Dogs Lick Your Feet
+6 Reasons Why Do Dogs Lick Your Feet

 Dogs are our best friends and companions.
 They provide us with unconditional love, affection, and friendly company.
 However, certain dog habits can be perplexing, like why do dogs lick their human?
 Dogs often lick their owner’s feet for many reasons.
-We are providing you 5 most reasons why dogs lick your feet.
+Following are the 6 most common reasons behind this act

 Dogs are known for being attention-seeking.
-And the best way to get your owner’s attention is to lick them.
-There are several reasons why dogs lick your feet, but the most common one is that he wants to get your attention and show you how much you mean to them.
+The best way to get the owner’s attention is to lick them.
+There are several reasons why dogs lick your feet, but the most common one is that they want to get your attention and show you how much you mean to them.
 In dog training, attention-seeking behavior is known as “object fixation”.
 This behavior is quite common in puppies.
 It becomes ingrained in their psyche during socialization that when they lick you, they get attention.
 All dogs want to be noticed and receive attention, but there are ways that you can correct certain attention-seeking behaviors.
 Luckily, dogs are very susceptible to positive training and learning.

 Some people believe that dogs lick your feet because they are trying to get rid of skin irritation.
 An alternative thought is that dogs lick your feet as an act of affection.
 Whatever the reason, it is important to know how to get rid of dog foot licking so you can protect your feet from being damaged by the dog’s saliva and cure dog paw licking and dog nail-biting if your dogs have these problems.